Table of Contents

 If traveling from Manila, you must fly from the Metro Manila Airport.
 There are year-round airline seat sales so you may want to take advantage of those!
 It’s really budget-friendly without the service being compromised.
 Here are a few airline websites you can look into:

-If you don’t want to hassles of looking for cheap flights you can always visit Filo Online Ticketing to help you with that!
+If you don’t want the hassle of looking for cheap flights or flight reservations, you can always visit Filo Online Ticketing to help you with that!

 Arriving at Dumaguete